isi95010/LuluMacOS/docs/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

-> **Warning** Pay _close_ attention to the Chromebook specific parts in the Dortania guide, specifically in `Booter -> Quirks` and the iGPU `boot-args`.

-> **Warning** Pay _very_ close attention to the following steps, if you miss **even one**, your Chromebook will lose some functionally and might not even boot.
-> **Warning** This is an advanced project.
-As such, there is no tech support and the authors of this document or documents linked are not responsible for damage to your device.
+**Warning** This is an advanced project.
+As such, there is no tech support and the authors of this document and authors of the documents linked are not responsible for damage to your device.
 --------------------------------------------------------------------------------------------------------------------------------------------------------

 ### **These steps are **required** for proper functioning.**

 1. If you haven't already, flash your Chromebook with [MrChromebox's UEFI firmware](https://mrchromebox.tech) via his scripts.
 To complete this process, you must turn off hardware write protection using the WP screw.
 2. Thoroughly read the [OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 Use [Laptop Broadwell](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/broadwell.html) when ready to set up your EFI.
+Be sure to use the Debug vesion of OpenCore initially.
+   * See [here](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html) for OpenCore debugging info
+   * Enable the SysReport quirk in order to dump your ACPI tables, especially your DSDT to run through SSDTTime to generate ***required SSDT's*** as mentioned in step 9.
-3. Re-visit this guide when you're done setting up your EFI.
+4. Re-visit this guide when you're done setting up your EFI.
 There are a few things we need to tweak to ensure our Chromebook works with macOS.
-4. Fixing CPU core (thread) definition and plugin-type as mentioned in Current Issues
+5. Fixing CPU core (thread) definition and plugin-type as mentioned in Current Issues
 * Method 1 (recommended by isi95010): In an SSDT, set _STA to 0 on all CPU threads, and then define new CPU thread names with compatible addressing and plugin-type set.
 See [4-thread CPU sample SSDT](https://github.com/isi95010/LuluMacOS/blob/main/acpi/ssdt-plug-4200.dsl) that you can compile and use.
 * Method 2 (working for other Chromebook Hackintoshers): Use SSDT-Plug-Alt.aml.
 This seems to work fine, but leaves "stray" CPU definitions in the IOService plane.
 It is unknown if this can cause issues down the line but doesn't sit right with me.
 * Method 3 (works but not recommended): This is akin to static patching a DSDT, which hackintoshers have moved away from years ago.
 However, Coreboot defines the CPU in its own SSDT outside of the DSDT, usually called SSDT-1.aml.
 We can use OpenCore to drop (delete) this OEM SSDT and inject our own, mostly identical "SSDT-1" but with corrected CPU addressing and plugin-type within said SSDT or another SSDT.
 I won't provide instructions to do this.